I'm sure many things on this list are also frustrating you

 Glenorchy City needs more public health services.
-Resources must be allocated to enable our health system to cope with the demands of our ageing population, but our
+Resources must be allocated to enable our health system cope with the demands of an ageing population,

 We must have programs to increase literacy and numeracy.
-It's unacceptable that over 50% of Tasmanians can’t read and write.
+It's unacceptable that more than 50% of our communities can’t read and write.

-As well, we need better access to lifelong learning opportunities – bring back night school and increase on-the job-training are some of the ways this can be achieved.
+We also need better access to lifelong learning opportunities.
+Bring back night school and increase on-the job-training are some of the ways this can be achieved.

-We call Australia the ‘lucky country’ yet more than one-third of Tasmanians live below the poverty line.
+We call this the lucky country yet more than one-third of Tasmanians live below the poverty line.
 Some are in our own City of Glenorchy and many are suffering in silence.

-It’s time we worked together as Government, business, and community organisations to identify and address the root cause of generational poverty and help people to escape the poverty cycle.
+It’s time we worked together across governments, businesses, and community organisations to identify and address the root cause of generational poverty and help people to escape the poverty cycle.
 I will continue that work if elected as Mayor and Alderman of Glenorchy City Council.

 The cost of housing is creating huge stress for many home buyers and renters, more so for people on low incomes, families and the elderly.
 People need certainty they will have a safe, secure and affordable place to live.